 In Studio 3T:

-In the Connection Tree, click on your target database.
+In the Connection Tree, click the target database.

-Click on the Collections folder.
+Click the Collections folder.
 This opens up the list of collections within that database.

 5. MongoDB create collection